MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy-manage-azure-stack-hci.md

 # Deploy and manage Azure Stack HCI clusters in VMM

-This article provides information about how to set up a Azure Stack HCI, version 20H2 cluster in System Center - Virtual Machine Manager (VMM).
+This article provides information about how to set up a Azure Stack HCI, version 20H2 cluster in System Center - Virtual Machine Manager (VMM) 2019 UR3 and later.
 You can deploy an Azure Stack HCI cluster by provisioning from bare-metal servers.

 [Learn more](https://aka.ms/AzureStackHCI) about the new Azure Stack HCI OS.